SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Line/Table Type Options of Internal Tables

-This section explores various line (i.e. structured) and table type options when declaring internal tables.
-Various examples have already been covered in the previous sections.
+This section explores various line and table type options when declaring internal tables.
+Examples have already been covered in the previous sections.
 Among the options are, for example:
 - Elementary line types based on elementary built-in ABAP types, locally declared elementary types, globally available elementary types such as DDIC data elements
 - Line types based on both locally declared and globally available structured types
   - Among the globally available line types are, for example, DDIC structures, database tables and CDS objects such as CDS view entities